The Business Of Antiques With The Golden Triangle’s Douglas Van Tress

 DP: When did the Golden Triangle start buying in India?

 DVT: Interestingly, the India connection happened at our Chiang Mai workshop.
 A dealer from Jodhpur had come to Chiang Mai to sell things around 25 years ago and chanced upon our workshop.
 He instantly trusted us enough to send us a shipping container full of Indian architectural elements to sell for him.
 That’s how we started ordering conventionally.
-Then, my partner’s brother started going to India to buy architectural elements from building sites.
+Then, my partner’s brother Veerachai Tuntisak started going to India to buy architectural elements from building sites.
+Veerachai is crucial to our Thailand operations, and is the director and partner of the Golden Triangle Hang Dong.

 Also read: 3 New Stores Elevating The Retail Experience Through Spatial Storytelling